rootmos/h/README.md

 which then can be handed of to [landlockc](tools/landlockc) and grant a very limited set of read-access rules.

+Alice's set attack vectors are now quite diminished, but we can do even better.

 ### Enter [drop capabilities](https://man.archlinux.org/man/capabilities.7)
-Lastly I have included a [code snippet](build/capabilities.c) to drop all capabilities.
+I have included a [code snippet](build/capabilities.c) to drop capabilities.
-This is a Linux feature I previously hadn't had the need to explore (so take that code and what comes next with a grain of salt and trust, but verify).
+This is a Linux feature I previously hadn't had the need to explore (so take that code and what comes next with a grain of salt and always:
+"trust, but verify").
 The classic selling point of capabilities is the scenario to allow unprivileged users to run `ping`.
-In a pre-capabilities world one would have to have to obtain the full power of the privileged user (read: `root`) in order to use `ping`.
+In a pre-capabilities world one would have to have to obtain the full power of the privileged user (`root`) in order to use `ping`.
 Of course `setsuid` reduces the mess of every user `su`:ing, but still provides a nice potential attack vector on the `ping` binary.
 The capabilities is basically the idea to split `root` into separate, well,